thephpleague/url/4.0/index.md

 - [FTP](/4.0/uri/schemes/ftp/);
 - [Data URIs](/4.0/uri/schemes/data-uri/);

 But you can easily [use the package to handle](/4.0/uri/extension/) others scheme specific URIs.

+The library ships with parsers for the [URI string](/4.0/services/uri-parser/) and its [query string](/4.0/services/query-parser/) that conforms to [RFC3986][] specification as well as a [URI formatter class](/4.0/services/formatter/) to ease outputting URI strings.

 Highlights
 ------